sarahkpree/Dog_Breed_Identification/README.md

 Some potential limitations of this project include:
 - Some images contain distractions like humans and objects, while certain dog characteristics, such as similarities between breeds and variations in age, posed challenges for training.
+- The choice of models evaluated in the project may not encompass all potential architectures or techniques that could improve performance.
+- The models' hyperparameters may not have been optimized thoroughly, potentially leaving room for improvement in their performance.
+- The reported training times were based on GPU performance, which may vary depending on the specific hardware used.
+This could limit the reproducibility of results on different computing platforms or environments.